Neha06-tech/HR-INTELLIGENCE-DASHBOARD/README.md

 ---

-## How to use (quick)
-1. Open `ZENVY_Payroll_Dashboard.pbix` in Power BI.
-2. Configure parameters: pay period, overtime cap, leakage multiplier.
-3. Review Executive Overview, then triage on Risk & Intelligence and export flagged cases for investigation.

----

 ## Next steps (recommended)
 - Generate a FactPayroll CSV (script available) to populate Payroll rows.
 - Implement DAX measures and parameter slicers.